PESTILLILAB/PESTILLILAB.github.io/content/research/_index.md

 title: Research
 description: |
-  The PESTILLI LAB promotes progress in psychological and brain science via the democratization of scientific research, methods, data and infrastructure.
-  We strive to advance societal good by accelerating neuroscientific discovery and education via data-science applications and innovative technology.
+ The PESTILLI LAB promotes progress in psychological and brain science by democratizing scientific research, methods, data, and infrastructure.
+We are committed to advancing societal well-being by accelerating neuroscientific discovery and education through the application of data science and innovative technology.

 sections:
 - intro